 In the image on the left, if I needed to rake the mast forward, the gap at A wouldn’t leave enough play to allow further forestay tensioning.
 B might be ok.
 Redoing the forestay and jib halyard bowsies to get rig tension would be a pain.

 Continuing the theme, it’s also important to get the jib boom as low a possible.
-In the picture on the below, the boom is a too high, that could make tensioning the jib difficult.
+In the picture on the below, the boom is a too high, that could make tensioning the jib difficult and throws other settings out.

 The image below shows the boom better attached, the line is attached to the boom using a fishing line slip knot and hooked around the half eyelet with a farmer’s loop knot.
 A small drop of superglue on the knots is still a good idea to help prevent them slipping.
 The loop below has slipped and will need redoing.